GSA/CFO.gov/_cards/2021-11-26-0560-Personal-Integrity-Honesty-Mid.md

 behavior_illustrations: "Instills a climate of trust by admitting own mistakes and taking responsibility for one's actions ?
 Discusses potential ethical problems and wrong- doing with employees and responds appropriately"
 proficiency_level_definition: Applies the competency in considerably difficult situations ?
 Generally requires little or no guidance ?
 Demonstrates broad understanding of concepts and processes
 relevant_courses:
- - Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT8018">https://www.LearnAtGSUSA.com/AUDT8018</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT8018">Managers and Auditors Roles in Assessing Internal Controls (AUDT8003), GSU</a>
- - Ethical Decision Making for Auditors/Leaders (AUDT9030), GSU, <a href="https://www.LearnAtGSUSA.com/AUDT9037">https://www.LearnAtGSUSA.com/AUDT9037</a>
+- <a href="https://www.LearnAtGSUSA.com/AUDT9037">Ethical Decision Making for Auditors/Leaders (AUDT9030), GSU</a>
 filters: Personal-Integrity-Honesty GS-10-13 series-0560
 ---